Arya Rajendran: Politics

 She was the candidate of Communist Party of India (Marxist) from Mudavanmugal ward in Thiruvananthapuram Corporation, the youngest candidate in 2020 civic body elections at the district.
 She defeated the UDF candidate Sreekala by 2872 votes.

 Arya broke the record of Sabitha Beegum who became Kollam Mayor at 23 and Devendra Fadnavis by being the youngest mayor in India.
 Fadnavis became the mayor of Nagpur Municipal Corporation at the age of 27.

+Her Mayorship of Thiruvananthapuram corporation from 2020 to 2025 have been criticied by many due to lack of experience, poor decision making skills and abuse of power.
+Many party members and left supporters blamed her as the main reason for CPI(M) losing the corporation after 45 years of continuous rule.